-Changes in the weather can wreak havoc with human health.
 Changes in weather conditions that can impact your health include temperature changes, high humidity, high winds, storms, very dry conditions, bright lights or sun glare, and barometric pressure changes.
-Of these significant weather variables, barometric pressure is both one of the most formidable and one of the least well understood.
+Among these weather changes, barometric pressure is the major cause of headache and migraine.

-Barometric pressure, also known as atmospheric pressure, is the pressure that the earth’s atmosphere exerts on us at any given time.
+Barometric pressure, also known as atmospheric pressure, is the pressure within the Earth’s atmosphere.
 High barometric pressure is generally associated with clear, sunny weather, while low barometric pressure is associated with clouds and moisture.

-A barometric pressure headache is triggered by changes in barometric pressure.
-If you have ever flown in an airplane you know exactly what an abrupt change in barometric pressure feels like.
-At takeoff, when the plane accelerates and climbs rapidly, the air pressure changes quickly and you may experience a “popping” effect or pressure in your ears, which can be painful.
+If you have ever flown in an airplane you know exactly what a sudden change in barometric pressure feels like.
+As the plane accelerates, the air pressure changes quickly and you may experience a “popping” effect or pressure in your ears, which can be painful.

 The discomfort is caused when the surrounding atmospheric pressure changes, creating a disparity between the external air pressure and the interior air pressure of your ear chambers.